Catholic Party (Indonesia): Independence

 All of the delegations from the organizations agreed to merge into the Catholic Party, which was finalized on 12 December 1949.
 The first congress of the party was held in Semarang, from 4 until 6 August 1950, on which the Catholic Party decided to move its headquarters into Jakarta.

 Membership

 Since 1949, Catholic party began to open its membership for non-pribumis, which was based on the decision about the citizenship system of Indonesia, which was established in the Round Table Conference.
-This decision was reinforced with the approval of the party's constitution in 1950, which stipulates that the terms of membership in the party is: at least 18 years of, a Catholic, and is the citizen of Indonesia.
+This decision was reinforced with the approval of the party's constitution in 1950, which stipulates that the terms of membership in the party is: at least 18 years old, a Catholic, and is the citizen of Indonesia.
 The decision makes the party boasted as one of the first organizations to accept Chinese members and members of European descent.